micmejia/bible-dump/NKJV/Habakkuk/Hab 1.md

 ###### 1
-The [^a]burden which the prophet Habakkuk saw. ## The Prophet's Question
+The burden which the prophet Habakkuk saw. ## The Prophet's Question

 ###### 2
 O Lord, how long shall I cry, And You will not hear?
 Even cry out to You, "Violence!"
 And You will not save.

 ###### 3
-Why do You show me iniquity, And cause _me_ to see [^b]trouble?
+Why do You show me iniquity, And cause _me_ to see trouble?
 For plundering and violence _are_ before me; There is strife, and contention arises.

 ###### 4
 Therefore the law is powerless, And justice never goes forth.
 For the wicked surround the righteous; Therefore perverse judgment proceeds. ## The Lord's Reply